charlesdking/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

 I am starting to understand better the recycler view and also the benefit of the onBindViewHolder method compared to the onCreateViewHolder method in terms of cost.
+I did find that I forgot to add the jsonObject.getString for the backdrop which was causing my images to not appear and then I realized that was missing.

 ### Open-source libraries used